 Easton Livingston has written articles for national magazine publications, newspapers, online websites, and graphic novels.
 He decided to take the plunge into self-publishing in 2013.
-In 2017, he’s revamping his brand and re-releasing all of his stories.
-In a sense, he’s starting all over again.
+In 2017, he revamped his brand.

-“I’ve learned quite a bit in the intervening years but I realized that I was going to have to up my game if I wanted to do this full-time.
-Therefore, everything is getting a new look and we’re moving forward aggressively with a new plan and goals.
-It’s exciting and difficult but every mistake and nuance will be worth it.”
+“I’ve learned quite a bit in the intervening years, but I realized I was going to have to up my game if I wanted to do this full time.
+Therefore, everything is getting a fresh look and we’re moving forward aggressively with a new plan and goals.
+It’s exciting and difficult, but every mistake and nuance will be worth it.”

-“I don’t use profanity in my books and I hate reading it.
+“I don’t use profanity in my books, and I hate reading it.
+I write clean fiction.
+No profanity, sex scenes, or gratuitous gore in my books (there is violence, however).
 That doesn’t mean I don’t deal with adult topics and issues.
 I do.
-I do not write what is classified as young adult though they can read it and parents won’t have to be concerned with what is being written.
-However, I definitely write for an adult audience.”
+It’s just without the lurid language.
+I’m not a Young Adult author, though fans of that genre can certainly read my material.
+But I definitely write for an adult audience with adult protagonist.”

-Easton writes fantasy, sci/fi, and mystery/suspense, weaving elements of action, the supernatural, and the psychological.
+Easton writes in the genres of superheroic, supernatural thriller, urban fantasy, and mystery/suspense, weaving all of those elements together.
 Simplified, speculative fiction.
-He often describes his work as a cross between the cult television show 4400 and the Netflix’s Stranger Things.
+He often describes his work as a cross between the cult television shows Fringe, 4400 , Netflix’s Stranger Things.

-His current project is a series titled, The Dark Corner, a collection of urban fantasy tales which are all free for citizens of his R.I.U.
+His projects include The Dark Corner, a novel of supernatural suspense tales he introduces to all the citizens of the R.I.U.
 (Reality Imagination Universe).
-To become an R.I.U. citizen, go to his sign up page R.I.U.
+To become an R.I.U.
+Citizen, go to his sign up page R.I.U.
 Citizenship Signup.